Anna Wyszkoni: Solo career

 In 2015 Wyszkoni duetted with Michał Bajor on the song "Ja kocham, ty kochasz" from his album Moja miłość.
 In November, she released a Christmas album Kolędy wielkie (The Great Carols) through Universal Music Polska, which consisted of traditional carols and original songs, including the single "Od nieba do nieba".
 In late 2016, Wyszkoni released a new single, "Oszukać los", which was met with popularity in Poland.
 In March 2017, she released a new album, Jestem tu nowa (I'm New Here), which reached number 5 and was certified gold.
 The album spawned another hit single "Nie chcę cię obchodzić" (number 9 in the airplay chart) and moderately successful tracks "Zanim to powiem" and "Mimochodem".
 In 2019, Wyszkoni featured with her daughter in a song "Różowe okulary" by Polish children's group My3 and released a standalone single "Księżyc nad Juratą".

 In 2020 Wyszkoni took part in performances celebrating the 100th birthday of Pope John Paul II, organized by TVP.
 She has also completed an interior design course and went on to host a reality show Design Dream.
 Pojedynek na wnętrza on Polish TV channel Polsat in spring 2021.
 Later that year, she premiered a new single, "Skrable", which showcased her new image and musical direction.
 In October, Wyszkoni released Nieznośna lekkość hitu (The Unbearable Lightness of a Hit), a compilation marking the 25th anniversary of her musical career.
 The album reached number 17 in the Polish sales chart.
-The following year, she released a new studio album, Z cegieł i łez (Made of Bricks and Tears) through the independent label Mystic Production, which debuted at number 8 in the sales charts in Poland.
+In November 2022, she released a new studio album, Z cegieł i łez (Made of Bricks and Tears) through the independent label Mystic Production, which debuted at number 8 in the sales charts in Poland.
+Her next album, 10, released in December 2023, was a collection of ten covers of songs written by Marek Jackowski for the band Maanam.
+The album was commemorating the 10th anniversary of Jackowski's passing.
+It charted at number 56 in Poland.

 Personal life

-She has been married to Adam Piguła with whom she has a son Tobiasz, born in December 2001.
-Since 2004, she is in a relationship with her manager Maciej Durczak, the founder of a PR company Rock House Entertainment, with whom she has a daughter Pola, born in February 2012.
+She was married to Adam Piguła with whom she has a son Tobiasz, born in December 2001.
+Since 2004, she has been in a relationship with her manager Maciej Durczak, the founder of a PR company Rock House Entertainment, with whom she has a daughter Pola, born in February 2012.
 They live in Pasikurowice.

 In 2016, she was diagnosed with thyroid cancer.